trigaten/Learn_Prompting/docs/advanced_applications/overview.md

 # Overview

-We have seen a number of prompt engineering methods thus far.
-Now we well cover some of the more advanced applications of prompt engineering.
+We have seen a number of prompting/prompt engineering methods thus far.
+Now we well cover some advanced applications of prompting that can solve complex reasoning tasks by performing searches for information via the internet, or other external sources.